trentzz/checkers-board-tournament/README.md

 - `main` contains stable code
 - `add-your-bot-here` is effectively the development branch, PR into this branch

+I'll promote `add-your-bot-here` to `main` every once in a while (after testing)

 ### TODO

-- Elo system
-- Add ways to query move list after potential moves for bots
+- Elo system for ranking bots
+- Tournament mode
+- Benchmark all available bots and add rankings to readme periodically

 ## Checkers Rules